CalPlug/ADE7953-Wattmeter/README.md

 Documents
 ----------
-This folder contains all the files required to construct the Wattmeter.
+This folder contains all the files required to construct an isolated ADE7953 wattmeter board.
 Please refer to the README inside the folder for more details on using the files.

+NOTE: In the current board revision, there is no tri-state on the MISO line on the external side of the chipset.
+This must be added into the next board revision.
+Because of this, the board works properly when it is the only device on the SPI bus.
+If more devices are used on the same SPI bus, the CS line (inverted) must be used to drive a tristate to isolate the MISO line from this board!!!